squaremo/spresm/docs/rfc/0001-spresm.md

 **Why not just use Helm?**

 Helm has some quirks and limitations, but certainly plenty of people think it's good enough.
-You can still use Helm charts -- the point of Spresm is so that the rest of the system doesn't depend on you using Helm charts, or any other specific tooling.
+You can keep using Helm charts with Spresm -- the point is that the rest of the system doesn't depend on you using Helm charts, or any other specific tooling.

 **Shouldn't my configuration be in git?**